 Top Four Reasons to Get an Occupational Therapy Degree

 - OT is a growing, stable field.
-Employment prospects for OT are projected to grow 17% from 2020 to 2030 — much faster than the average 7% for all occupations.
+Employment prospects for OT are projected to grow 12% from 2022 to 2032 — much faster than the average of all occupations.
 It also comes with a solid salary — the median salary for occupational therapists is $86,280 per year in 2020.

 - You’ll make a difference.
 You’ll learn how to use therapeutic techniques and tools to help individuals of all ages regain and maintain their ability to perform everyday activities.